 This imperative sentence begins with the verb “stop”.
 Through this sentence, a command is given.
 “You” is the subject of this sentence even though the word is explicitly not expressed.
 The audience can recognize it, because of the context.

 The subject of an imperative sentence is not always omitted.
-We have to mention the subject, “you”, when it contrasts with another person.
+We must mention the subject, “you” when it contrasts with another person.

 - Jack will guard these boxes here.
 You go and bring the remaining boxes too.